atmughrabi/CAPI-Precis/01_capi_integration/accelerator_verification/README.md

 make rtl-real-elaboration
 ```

-The module matrix currently maps all 43 active production modules across 32
+The module matrix currently maps all 44 active production modules across 33
 source hashes to 23 test families.
+All 23 families and the package-contract
-The parity family is implemented with
+suite are implemented, including all CU variants.
+The parity family includes
 exhaustive/deterministic vectors, complete functional/toggle evidence, and
+mutation sensitivity.
+The package-contract suite covers all 13 active packages
-mutation sensitivity; the other 22 families remain planned.
-A mapped test is
+across the three modern variants and the C/SV WED ABI.
+A mapped test is not
-not considered implemented until its executable target and coverage evidence
+considered implemented until its
+executable target and coverage evidence exist.
-exist.

 After an intentional RTL change, review the diff and refresh hashes with: